connornishijima/connornishijima.github.io/index.md

 ------------------------------

 <blurb>
-<bold>Below are a few of the products that I've designed, manufactured and sold from home since 2016</bold>.
-I also created all of the media for them using tools like Blender and Adobe After Effects.<br><br>
+Below are a few of the products that I've designed, manufactured and sold from home since 2016. <quiet>I also created all of the media for them using tools like Blender and Adobe After Effects.</quiet><br><br>
 </blurb>

 <iframe class="youtube-video" src="https://www.youtube.com/embed/n2YH9V63OQo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>